Skip to main content

 16. What about death benefits?

-A QILDRO alternate payee may receive a share of any lump sum death benefit payable when the member dies.
-Monthly survivor benefits are never payable through a QILDRO.
+An alternate payee may receive a share of a lump sum death benefit payable when the member dies.
+Monthly survivor benefits are not subject to division under a QILDRO.

 17. What about disability benefits?

-Disability benefits are not payable through a QILDRO.
+Disability benefits are not divisible through a QILDRO.

 18. What about health insurance benefits?

-A QILDRO does not provide any insurance coverage or make an alternate payee eligible to participate in the member's insurance.
+An ex-spouse who is an alternate payee is not eligible to participate in the member's insurance.

 19. What about past or out-of-state divorces?

-It may be possible to request an Illinois court to enter a QILDRO based on a past or out-of-state divorce.
-Please seek advice from your personal attorney.
+SERS may only comply with QILDROs and QCOs that are filed in an Illinois Court.
+Members may request an Illinois court to enter a QILDRO based on an out-of-state divorce.
+Please seek advice from your attorney.

 20. Does the alternate payee pay federal income tax on QILDRO payments?